icerpc/icerpc-docs/pages/docs/slice/language-guide/enum.md

 The default behavior of the Slice compiler is to assign values to the enumerators automatically.
 The first enumerator, `Apple`, is assigned a value of `0`, and subsequent enumerators are assigned increasing values.

+## Enumerator explicit values

-The following code example illustrates how you can explicitly specify values for the enumerators in your enumeration type.
+The following code example illustrates how you can explicitly assign values for the enumerators in your enumeration type.
 In this example, the `Apple` enumerator is assigned a value of `1`, the `Pear` enumerator is assigned a value of `5`, and the `Orange` enumerator is left without an explicitly assigned value.